totten/loco/doc/specs.md

     * When initializing services, create a checksum of the configuration.
 When starting a service, compare the checksum and warn if it's changed.
     * Implement support for mapping LOCO_VAR to a ram disk.
 (Debate: Better to take that from CLI or YAML?
 YAML might be more stable.)
     * Bug: (Observed OSX+nix-shell php72) When ShellCommand launches bash, bash doesn't recognize arrow-keys.
 But other programs (mysql, nano, vi, joe) do.
+* Distributability
     * Submit to nixpkgs
     * Port to Go or Rust to allow more flexible distribution.
+(PHP+pcntl is not common.)
 Learn enough of Go or Rust to write a port.

 Sketching how it might work with imports and project initialization: